johnatorres226/step1-nacc-validator/README.md

 - **Git** for cloning the repository
 - **REDCap API credentials** and access
 - **Poetry** for dependency management (installation instructions below)

+### REDCap Requirements

+This system requires specific REDCap instruments and configurations for UDSv4 events.
+The `redcap-tools/` directory contains essential tools that must be imported into your REDCap project:

+- **Quality Control Check Form** (`QualityControlCheck_2025-09-10_1403.zip`): Required instrument for QC validation workflow

+**Setup Instructions:**
+1. Download the tools from the `redcap-tools/` directory in this repository
+2. In your REDCap project, navigate to **Project Setup** → **Online Designer**
+3. Import both zip files as new instruments for your UDSv4 events
+4. Configure the instruments according to your project's event structure
+5. Ensure proper user permissions are set for data entry and API access

+> ⚠️ **Important**: These REDCap instruments are specifically designed for UDSv4 data collection and validation.
+This instrument/tool needs to be added to every UDSv4 Event.
+QC Status fields are part of the logical payload and validation process.
+This item is used for Step 2 of the QC Result REDCap Uploader.
+This item is not optional.

 ## 📦 Installation with Poetry (Recommended)